 The Southside Strangler

-Timothy Spencer began his rape and murder spree in 1984, when he raped and killed a woman named Carol Hamm in Arlington, Virginia.
+Timothy Wilson Spencer began his deadly crime spree in 1984, when he raped and killed a woman named Carol Hamm in Arlington, Virginia.
 Spencer also killed Dr. Susan Hellams, Debby Davis, and Diane Cho, all of Richmond, Virginia.
 A month later, Spencer returned to Arlington to rape and murder Susan Tucker.

-The room where I sat facing Timothy Spencer was in the death house inside Virginia’s Greensville Correctional Center.
-At the time, the execution chamber was pretty much a bare room with the exception of Old Sparky, the state’s electric chair, an instrument of death that, ironically, was built by prison inmates.
+The room where I and other witnesses sat waiting was inside the death house at Virginia’s Greensville Correctional Center.
+At the time, the execution chamber was pretty much a bare room, with the exception of Old Sparky, the state’s electric chair, an instrument of death that, ironically, was built by prison inmates.

 Death chamber at Greensville Correctional Center